Collective consciousness: Collective consciousness in society

 Society is made up of various collective groups, such as the family, community, organizations, regions, nations which as Burns and Egdahl state "can be considered to possess agential capabilities: to think, judge, decide, act, reform; to conceptualize self and others as well as self's actions and interactions; and to reflect.".
 It is suggested that these different national behaviors vary according to the different collective consciousness between nations.
 This illustrates that differences in collective consciousness can have practical significance.

 According to a theory, the character of collective consciousness depends on the type of mnemonic encoding used within a group (Tsoukalas, 2007).
 The specific type of encoding used has a predictable influence on the group's behavior and collective ideology.
 Informal groups, that meet infrequently and spontaneously, have a tendency to represent significant aspects of their community as episodic memories.
 This usually leads to strong social cohesion and solidarity, an indulgent atmosphere, an exclusive ethos and a restriction of social networks.
 Formal groups, that have scheduled and anonymous meetings, tend to represent significant aspects of their community as semantic memories which usually leads to weak social cohesion and solidarity, a more moderate atmosphere, an inclusive ethos and an expansion of social networks.

 Literary and oral tradition

 In a case study of a Serbian folk story, Wolfgang Ernst examines collective consciousness in terms of forms of media, specifically collective oral and literary traditions.
 "Current discourse analysis drifts away from the 'culturalist turn' of the last two or three decades and its concern with individual and collective memory as an extended target of historical research".
 There is still a collective consciousness present in terms of the shared appreciation of folk stories and oral traditions.
 Folk stories enable the subject and the audiences to come together around a common experience and a shared heritage.
 In the case of the Serbian folk “gusle”, the Serbian people take pride in this musical instrument of epic poetry and oral tradition and play it at social gatherings.
 Expressions of art and culture are expressions of a collective consciousness or expressions of multiple social realities.

-Sporting events

-Edmans, Garcia, and Norlia examined national sporting defeats and correlated them with decreases in the value of stocks.
-They examined 1,162 football matches in thirty-nine countries and discovered that stock markets of those countries dropped on average forty-nine points after being eliminated from the World Cup, and thirty-one points after being eliminated in other tournaments.
-Edmans, Garcia, and Norli found similar but smaller effects with international cricket, rugby, ice hockey, and basketball games.